WorldStrides returns from bankruptcy to navigate pandemic travels

 “Changes to staffing have been related to the timing of when programs and travel will begin, and not due to the reorganization and recapitalization,” a company spokeswoman said.
 “The reorganization was a financial exercise, not an operational reorganization.
 Our successful recapitalization leaves us with a strengthened capital structure and the ability to navigate the constantly changing world of travel.”

-One of the first steps for the company will be to be refunding fees for travel canceled.
+One of the first steps for the company will be to refund fees for travel that was canceled.

 “We will continue working diligently to navigate the COVID-19 pandemic and provide cash refunds to travelers whose trips and programs were impacted by the pandemic,” Gogel said in his statement.
 “Our Back to Travel Task Force has made significant progress in establishing guidelines around safely returning to program operations in the new COVID-19 world while partnering with our program leaders on future planning.”